codership/documentation/galeracluster/source/glbparameters.rst

 ----------------------------
 .. _`glb-config-options`:

-When Galera Load Balancer starts as a system daemon, through the ``/sbin/glbd`` command, it allows you to pass a number of command-line arguments to configure how it operates.
+When Galera Load Balancer starts as a daemon process, through the ``/sbin/glbd`` command, it allows you to pass a number of command-line arguments to configure how it operates.
 It uses the following syntax:

 .. code-block:: text